Skip to main content

 4. Entropy and the Second Law

-The deepest idea in classical physics.
 Reversible and irreversible processes.
 Entropy as a state function defined by reversible heat flow over temperature.
 The second law as a one-way constraint on the universe.
-The statistical view: entropy as a count of microstates compatible with a given macrostate.
+Boltzmann’s statistical interpretation: entropy as a count of microstates compatible with a given macrostate, S = k ln W.

 5. Heat Engines and the Carnot Cycle

 The hard limit on every engine ever built.
 Heat engines, refrigerators, and heat pumps as cycles on a P–V diagram.
-The Carnot cycle and the proof that no engine operating between two temperatures can do better.
+The Carnot cycle and the proof that no engine operating between two reservoirs can be more efficient than a reversible (Carnot) engine operating between the same two.
 Why this limit follows from the second law alone, independent of any technology.

 Why ice melts at zero degrees and water boils at one hundred.
 Phase diagrams and the Clausius–Clapeyron relation.
 Latent heat in transitions.
+Real gases past the ideal-gas regime: the Van der Waals equation and the critical point where the gas–liquid distinction vanishes.
 Free energies (Helmholtz and Gibbs) as the right quantities to minimize when temperature or pressure is held fixed.
 The thermodynamic foundation for chemistry, materials, and biology.

 Schedule, Pricing & Enrollment